 where E is the drive letter and [burner] is the burner image file name.

 You can then dump the firmware by running:

 where E is the drive letter and [firmware] is the destination file name

 STEP 6.
 Injecting the malware into firmware

-As per ethical hacking training professor of IICyberSecurity you can learn how to create an exploit payload and inject it in any code.
-However you can also get script from Rubber Ducky GItHUB page and with the help of Duckencoder you can create an inject.bin file from your script.
+As per an ethical hacking training professor of IICyberSecurity, you can learn how to create an exploit payload and inject it in any code.
+However you can also get the script from the Rubber Ducky GItHUB page and with the help of Duckencoder you can create an inject.bin file from your script.